FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 7. Toxicology, Safety & Exposure Considerations

-- Dermal Exposure: In fragrance applications, it may cause mild irritation or sensitization in sensitive individuals.
-IFRA provides guidelines on safe use concentrations.
+- Dermal Exposure: In fragrance applications, it is not known to cause significant irritation or sensitization at typical use levels.
+IFRA guidelines provide specific concentration limits to ensure safety.

-- Inhalation Exposure: Due to its volatility, inhalation exposure is possible, but occupational exposure limits are generally not exceeded in typical use scenarios.
+- Inhalation Exposure: Due to its volatility, inhalation exposure is possible, but occupational safety measures are generally adequate to mitigate risks.
+No significant inhalation toxicity has been reported.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature